-Fund Mission: in order to create Ooenges Memorial ce for athletes and Fund Description: the proce Council from thes exclusive The Stadium Operating Fund was established in 1999 to receive the proceeds of stadium rentals which were approved by the City Council and the Stadium Operating Committee.
+Fund Mission: To operate, improve, and maintain the Doenges Memorial Stadium in order to create a unique experience for athletes and spectators alike.
+Fund Description: The Stadium Operating Fund was established in 1999 to receive the proceeds of stadium rentals which were approved by the City Council and the Stadium Operating Committee.
 The proceeds from these sources, along with a general fund subsidy, are used exclusively for the operation, improvement, and maintenance of the Doenges Memorial Stadium.
-2017 Accomplishmen 2017 Accomplishments: • Continue to support the School District in its use, maintenance, and management of the Stadium 2018 Objectives: 2018 Objectives: • Continue to support the School District in its use, maintenance, and management of the Stadium Budget Highlights: costs, ut ce and repair serv fund are personnel vices, and various 276 MEMORIAL STA PT 476 DOENGES ME 2015-16 ACTUAL 2016-17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$40,750 \$30,000 \$48 \$0 \$0
+2017 Accomplishments: ments: • Continue to support the School District in its use, maintenance, and management of the Stadium 2018 Objectives: Objectives: • Continue to support the School District in its use, maintenance, and management of the Stadium Budget Highlights: costs, ut ce and repair serv Fund are personnel vices, and various 276 MEMORIAL STA PT 476 DOENGES ME 2015-16 ACTUAL 2016 -17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$40,750 \$30,000 \$48 \$0 \$0